No-Tips/ctf-writeups/Cyber Apocalypse 2024 Hacker Royale/Game Invitation - Forensic/writeup.md

 HTB{m4ld0cs_4r3_g3tt1ng_Tr1cki13r}

-Actually, it was really cool experience for me, as I never have done malware analysis of a sample, so this journey for me was really interesting and cool.
+Actually, it was really cool experience for me, as I never have done malware analysis of some sample, so this journey for me was really interesting.
+GGs!